bandprotocol/bandchain-docs-archived/docs/integration-tools/cw-band/example.md

 - Able to bulk query the price of symbols in any unit.
 (Query `GetReferenceDataBulk`)

 You can see the full implementation of the contract [here](https://github.com/bandprotocol/cw-band/tree/main/contracts/price-feed)

+### Lottery

+Lottery dApp is one of the use cases that can do with CW-Band using the pull model to get the winning number when it reaches the end of the period to find the winner.